postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 If you're interested in trying out Postman Enterprise for your organization, you can evaluate the service during a free 30 day trial.

 During the 30 day trial, you will have access to the full range of Enterprise features available in the Postman app.
-However, you won't be able to use the Postman Enterprise app, a variant of the Postman desktop app that offers greater control to administrators.
+However, you won't be able to use the Postman Enterprise app, a version of the Postman desktop app that offers greater control to administrators.

 If you have an existing Postman account, you can start a trial from the [Postman website](https://www.postman.com/postman-enterprise/) or from the Postman app.
 You must have an [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to start a trial.
 If you have a [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) in addition to your Admin role, you can start the trial from the [Billing dashboard](http://go.postman.co/billing).